PensionBee/ddd-workshop/README.md

   - Create a `postSchema` using the **zod** parsing library ([primitives](https://github.com/colinhacks/zod#primitives) and [objects](https://github.com/colinhacks/zod#objects)) - this should look structurally similar to the type defined in the previous step.
   - Create a `parsePost` function which takes a `data` argument (an unknown object/record type) and parses it using [zod](https://github.com/colinhacks/zod#basic-usage), returning a valid `Post` entity if the data is valid or throwing an error if the data is invalid.
   - Replace the manually created `Post` type by using **zod's** [type inference functionality](https://github.com/colinhacks/zod#type-inference).
 Our `postSchema` now serves as a pretty good source of truth for what a `Post` entity is, so manually defining a type is just double the work.
 Now, any time we update the `postSchema`, our `Post` type will automatically be kept up to date.
-  - Export the `parsePost` function and the `Post` type so they can be used in other parts of the system.
+  - Export the `Post` type and the `parsePost` function so they can be used in other parts of the system.

 ### Modelling a Post Comment

 - In ***src/contexts/posts/core/entities/postComment.ts***:
   - Define `type PostComment`, `const postCommentSchema` and `const parsePostComment` like we did for the `Post` entity.
+  - Export the `PostComment` type and the `parsePostComment` function so they can be used in other parts of the system.

-### Updating the Account model
+### Modelling Account Following

 - In ***src/contexts/accounts/core/entities/account.ts***:
-  - Update the `Account` entity to include a list of other accounts that an account follows
+  - Update the `Account` entity parser to include a `following` value object, which holds information about which accounts an account follows.

+### Writing Tests

+- TODO

 ## Further Reading